Recipe: Slow Cooker Chicken in Milk

 Switching this recipe from the Dutch oven to the slow cooker is practically seamless.
 The cooking methods are nearly identical, so making it in the slow cooker primarily means extending the cooking time.
 Jamie Oliver cooks his chicken with the lid removed, but we at The Kitchn have discovered we actually prefer it with the lid on — just like in a slow cooker.

 No, the biggest debate I had in converting this recipe was actually whether or not to sear the chicken before putting it in the slow cooker.
-I'm a big fan of slow-cooker recipes that let you throw it all in the pot and walk away, so I was tempted to do away with the searing step altogether.
-But when I brought this up at Kitchn HQ, our executive editor, Faith, argued that the deep, caramelized flavor from searing the chicken and scraping the browned bits from the pan are actually a crucial flavor component to this otherwise fairly simple dish.
+I’m a big fan of slow cooker recipes that let you throw it all in the pot and walk away, so I was tempted to do away with the searing step altogether.
+But when I brought this up at Kitchn HQ, our Editor in Chief, Faith, argued that the deep, caramelized flavor from searing the chicken and scraping the browned bits from the pan are actually a crucial flavor component to this otherwise fairly simple dish.
 After much soul searching, I finally decided that I agree.

 This led me to make one addition to Jamie’s recipe that — dare I say it? — I think actually improves upon the original.
 After searing the chicken to a deeply pleasing shade of golden-brown, I deglazed the pan with some hard cider and poured it over the chicken in the slow cooker.
 Wammo!
 This touch of apple sweetness really puts the special in the special sauce here, and I think I’ll adopt this change even when I make the oven version.